fmlab-iis/AutoQ/README.md

 ## Installation and Compilation

-Currently, for Linux (Ubuntu/Debian) and macOS, the dependency of AutoQ can be built using the command ./configure.sh.
+Currently, for Linux (Ubuntu/Debian) and macOS, the dependency of AutoQ can be built using the command `./configure.sh`.
 After configuration, please run the following command.
 ```
 make release
 make test
 ```
 The first command compiles the source code with compiler optimizations enabled, while the second command runs several unit tests to verify the correctness of the implementation.
-If you need to compile the library for debugging, you can replace make release with make debug.
+If you need to compile the library for debugging, you can replace make release with `make debug`.

 ---